NoahAmsel/attention-formers/README.md

 python slurm.py configs/slurm_config.yaml configs/eg.yaml --grid_path=configs/sweep.yaml > slurm/march24_cosine_sweep.slurm
 ```

+On hyperparam selection, David sent this: https://arxiv.org/abs/2309.14322

 ### TODO
+- CSV log folder should be experiment_name/sweep_id/job_id so that we can run multiple sweeps as part of the same experiment. if we see that some died or we need to add a few extra
 - understand if/why it started using DPP. make sure this is being done properly. read tutorial, make sure the seeds are being set correctly
 - turn on batch size finder!
 - try sweep with weight decay and with 1e-4